quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

 Frequency multiplexing
 ^^^^^^^^^^^^^^^^^^^^^^

-It is possible to do frequency multiplexing of the signals by adding multiple sequencers to the same output.
+It is possible to do frequency multiplexing of the signals by adding multiple portclocks to the same output.

 .. jupyter-execute::
     :hide-output: